tmuth/Logger---A-PL-SQL-Logging-Utility/README.md

 ##Important Notes

 ###Pervious Installations
 Version 2.0.0 build scripts were completely re-written to make it easier for future development.
 The new build scripts were built off Logger 1.4.0.
 As such, **if your current version is before 1.4.0 you need to run the uninstall script for your specific version**.
 If you're currently at 1.4.0 or above the installation script will automatically update your current version.
+The following query will identify your current version.

 ```sql
 select pref_value